Boyle-Lab/CGIMP/README.md

 user@be51d9bd99b2:/$ npm start
 ```

-* Open a web browser and go to http://localhost:3000/.
+8. Open a web browser and go to http://localhost:3000/ (or whatever address:port you configured in step 4).
 Note that the browser will take more time to load the first time it is accessed because the data must be indexed for the search engine.
 Subsequent loads will be faster!

 ## Motivation